bbangert/velruse/docs/usage.rst

 .. warning::

-   The '/auth_info' URL should be considered sensitive only trusted services should be allowed access.
-If an attacker intercepts a an authentication token, they could potentially query '/auth_info' and learn all of the credentials about the user.
+   The ``/auth_info`` URL should be considered sensitive and only trusted services should be allowed access.
+If an attacker intercepts a an authentication token, they could potentially query ``/auth_info`` and learn all of the credentials for the user.

 Using in a Pyramid App